Client Alert: ME’s Emergency Order Regarding Essential Businesses and Operations

 What is the impact of the Governor’s March 31st Executive Order on my business?

 Beginning April 1st and continuing until April 30th, the Governor’s March 31st Executive Order extends many of her mandates and directives issued in prior Executive Orders, including her Emergency Order Regarding Essential Businesses and Operations.
-In addition, it directs all persons living in Maine to stay at their homes/places of residence except:
+In addition, it directs all persons living in ME to stay at their homes/places of residence except:

 - For individuals to conduct Essential Activities;

 - Workers of Essential Businesses to travel to and from their workplace, to and from child care, and to and from customers for the purpose of delivering goods or performing services;

 - Workers of Non-Essential Businesses traveling to their Non-Essential Businesses to engage in Minimal Operations, and to and from customers for purpose of delivering goods.

 The Order also specifies further guidance and restrictions for retailers identified as Essential Businesses.
 Specifically, such businesses are directed to prioritize remote orders and promote more curbside pick ups and imposes limits on the number of customers a business can have in its store at one time, which depends on the square footage of that store.
 For example, retailers with more than 75,000 square feet in store space must, as soon as practicable, install protective shields between the customer and checkout and pharmacy personnel.